50 Freelance Jobs Websites to Find Your Next Remote Gig

 Keep in mind that it can cost to find quality jobs, but the payoff is the opportunity to find consistent freelance work in your area of expertise.

-Freelancer is another freelance job site packed full of opportunities to make money from home.
+Freelancer is another freelance job site packed full of opportunities perfect for launching your remote career.
 The platform is free to view and you can apply to a maximum of eight jobs per month.
 If you want to bid on more projects than that, you’ll need to sign up for a paid membership.
 For each project you complete, Freelancer keeps a 10% job fee or $5, whichever is more.

 Upwork connects freelancers with hundreds of thousands of clients in numerous niches.
 From photography to customer service to interior design, there’s hardly a limit on the types of jobs you can find on Upwork.
 Like other freelance job sites, Upwork charges a fee for its services.
 Expect to pay up to 20% of your earnings to the platform on each job you complete.